ethereum/portal-blog/pages/posts/why-portal-needs-to-be-its-own-network.md

 Additionally, it requires some out-of-band information to be able to properly anchor to the canonical chain.

-The State nettwork is also quite complex.
+The State network is also quite complex.
 It implements complex data types and validation logic for handling and distributing state data.
 It implements a model where the payloads for data being Gossip'd are different from the payloads for when data is being retrieved.
 The network requires complex logic